 - Cry Freedom was banned during the Apartheid era.

-- The Pink Floyd album The Wall was banned during the apartheid era due to the fact that the song "Another Brick in the Wall (Part 2)" was used in a student uprising against propaganda in the education system.
+- The Pink Floyd album The Wall was banned during the Apartheid era because the song "Another Brick in the Wall (Part 2)" was used in a student uprising against propaganda in the education system.

 Anime and Manga